 The truth is these simple ideas will also save you time and stress.
 Clutter is clutter even behind a closet door.

 Use a file sorter to store washcloths.
 This is such a genius idea!
 Roll them up, put them in the file sorter, and never have to deal with falling stacks of washcloths again.
 I like how neat and tidy it looks to have the chalkboard label showing which member of the family belongs to which washcloth stack!
 This technique could work well in a bathroom in the under-sink storage.
 This is also a great idea if you have the shelf space in the linen closet, or even an over-the-toilet storage unit so that the towels can be easily reached from the sink and the shower.

 via The Real Thing with the Coake Family

 Use high-sided bins and pull-out drawers to prevent piles of stuff from toppling over.
 Love those deep baskets!
 Those deep baskets are perfect for sorting all the things that tend to accumulate in a linen closet.
-Mine are filled with towels, wash cloths, hand towels, extra pillows, pillow cases, sheets and beach towels.
+Mines are filled with towels, washcloths, hand towels, extra pillows, pillowcases, sheets, and beach towels.
 Some baskets might even be deep enough to store blankets and comforters.
 Adding a cute tag to the front of the basket will add to the decor in the space and help you save time in finding whatever you are looking for.

 via Finding Home Farms